-Our aim at Westgate is to develop the following attributes within our children, directly related to our rationale:
+Our aim at Westgate is to develop the following attributes within our children:

-- A natural curiosity about their surroundings and the way that the world works. - A developed knowledge of scientific facts free from misconception. - The skill to ask questions, explore their ideas and make discoveries for themselves. - A desire to extend and challenge their own knowledge through scientific enquiry. - A development of the skills of scientific enquiry: questioning, prediction and hypothesis, fair testing, recording, interpretation /drawing conclusions and evaluation. - An understanding that furthering scientific knowledge comes through careful investigation and observation. - An ability to make creative associations between different aspects of the curriculum.
+- A natural curiosity about their surroundings and the way that the world works. - A developed knowledge of scientific facts free from misconception. - The skill to ask questions, explore their ideas and make discoveries for themselves. - A desire to extend and challenge their own knowledge through scientific enquiry. - A development of the skills of scientific enquiry: questioning, prediction and hypothesis, fair testing, recording, interpretation /drawing conclusions and evaluation. - An understanding that furthering scientific knowledge comes through careful investigation and observation. - A desire to see Science as a tool to help improve the world with particular emphasis on environmental issues